 All classes have the opportunity to perform at weekly school assemblies as the year progresses.
 Often this takes on the form of dance, song or role playing, along with public speaking.
 We have seen some wonderful class performances over the years.
 In addition to class performances, we frequently welcome the school band and school choir to showcase their talents.

-Such is the culture of our school, we now see approximately half our Upper Primary students enjoying weekly choir sessions.
+We have one choir for Years 4 to 6.
 Students are invited to join our choir and share in the wonder of choral singing, while learning basic music theory and vocal techniques.
-Performances are of a consistently high standard and well received by those who hear them.
-We have two choirs, a junior choir (Years 3 & 4) and a senior choir (Years 5 & 6).
+Performances are of a consistently high standard and well received by those who hear them.6

-There are fantastic opportunities to be involved in our NT Music School instrumental program (e.g. drums, guitar, saxophone, flute, trumpet, clarinet, trombone) and band program (Years 4–6).
+There are fantastic opportunities to be involved in our NT Music School instrumental program (e.g. drums, guitar, saxophone, flute, trumpet, clarinet, trombone) and band program (Years 4 to 6).
 Specialist teachers tutor students in a range of instruments and they come together each week to form our school band.